Shared Sequencing

 Proof Aggregation: Systems for efficiently aggregating proofs from multiple rollups, potentially using recursive proof techniques to reduce L1 settlement costs.

-Escrow and Settlement: Smart contracts on L1 that escrow assets and enforce the shared sequence ordering, providing ultimate security guarantees.
+Escrow and Settlement: Smart contracts on L1 that escrow assets and enforce the shared sequence ordering, providing security guarantees.

 Shared Sequencing vs Traditional Bridges